 The price is incredibly cheap.
 It only cost $6/mo for unlimited storage.
 One of the things I like the most about Backblaze is that it allows me to specify the backup speed.
 I can either choose better network performance (slower backup speeds) or faster backups (full throttle backup speeds).

 Another cloud computing service I use is Dropbox.
 While Dropbox’s conventional use is storing documents in the cloud, it can also be used as an excellent automated backup system.
-The way I use Dropbox on my MacBook Pro is that I save all of my documents in my Dropbox folders.
+The way I use Dropbox on my MacBook Air and iMac Pro is that I save all of my documents in my Dropbox folders.

 I decided to mimic the default folders that appear in the Home folder on macOS, including Music, Photos, and Documents.
 I then made shortcuts to those folders, and I make sure I save everything in them.
 Dropbox then automatically syncs those documents in the cloud.